Harvey Weinstein's Accusers

 Image Source: Getty / Todd Williamson / Stringer

-In 1996, the French actress was invited to breakfast at the Cannes Film Festival by Weinstein to discuss her film Ridicule, which was playing at the festival and his company had just acquired, Judith Godrèche recalled when speaking with The New York Times.
+In 1996, the French actor was invited to breakfast at the Cannes Film Festival by Weinstein to discuss her film "Ridicule," which was playing at the festival and his company had just acquired, Judith Godrèche recalled when speaking with The New York Times.

 Although the meeting began with a female Miramax executive in the hotel, it ended with Weinstein asking Godrèche up to his room to see the view and discuss the film's Oscar campaign, she said.

 "I was so naïve and unprepared," she said about the event.
 Once in his room, Weinstein allegedly asked the actor if he could give her a massage, and she turned him down.
 "The next thing I know, he's pressing against me and pulling off my sweater."
 Godrèche said she was able to run out of the room before anything else happened, but when she told the female executive about it, she told her, "This is Miramax.
 You can't say anything."